YLMstring/Prestige-Minus/README.md

 # Prestige Minus for WotR
 ## Requirements: Owlcat custom experience options turned off
-- The mod does not require [Prestige Plus](https://github.com/YLMstring/Prestige-Plus)!
+- The mod does not require [Prestige Plus](https://github.com/YLMstring/Prestige-Plus)
-- Features are not toggleable!
+- Features are not toggleable
 ### Reasons to install the mod
 - Play WotR with a smaller party!!!
 - Gather your party anytime, anywhere with Prestige Minus ability